 The delivery of the Building Availability Certificate marks the start of the occupancy of the prison by the Buildings Agency, under a 25-year lease.
-The ownership of the building will be automatically
+The ownership of the building will be automatically in real estate.

 Police station, Dendermonde (BE)